Admissions Committee for Ph.D.

 Here we explore the unknown.

-The PhD is a four-year highly demanding program, with the aspiration for excellence.
-It requires curiosity, devotion, creativity and innovation, along with the ability to work in a team.
+The PhD is a four-year, highly demanding program with the aspiration for excellence.
+It requires curiosity, devotion, creativity, innovation, and the ability to work in a team.

-The program offers the opportunity to be part of a spearheading research community with ongoing interactions with the clinic, towards the establishment of meaningful and significant achievements.
+The program offers the opportunity to be part of a spearheading research community with ongoing interactions with the clinic, towards the establishment of meaningful achievements.

 Registration dates for a Ph.D. degree at the Faculty of Medicine: